stratumn/indigo-tutorials/README.md

 Press `Ctrl^C` to stop the services.

+**Note:** You might need to run `tendermint init --home ./tendermint` to initialize Tendermint's configuration files.

 **Note:** While the agent will automatically restart if a file changes, you will have to run `strat up` again if you add NodeJS packages to `package.json`.
 During development, the segments will be saved to the `./segments` directory.